RoyNisimov/CLCSHU/README.md

 Plaintext: 'secret'
 Key: 'secret key'

-Pads the message to have 64 bits.
+Pads the message to be a multiple of 64 bits.
 Then splits the message in two:
 Left = paddedMessage[:32]
 Right = paddedMessage[32:]

-Works for n rounds:
+For n rounds:
 {
     L   |   R
     |       |